 Sep 9, 2021 JavaScript

-How to check if multiple objects are equal in JavaScript
+How to check if a date is a weekend in JavaScript

 Let's define this short function: